 Paris Metro: Champs Elysees Clemenceau (line 1 and 13), Franklin Roosevelt (line 1 and 9), George V (line 1) and Etoile (line 1, 6, 2) metro stations.

-Most stores are open 7 days a week from 10am to at least 9 or 10pm (can be 12pm).
-On Sundays, many stores open at 12am.
+Most shops are open 7 days a week from 10am to at least 9 or 10pm (can be 12pm).
+On Sundays, many shops open at 12am.
 The Champs Elysees have mid-size shopping malls, extending the shopping area.
 Visit Elysees 26 (26) with Agatha jewellery and l'Eclaireur fashion, Galeries du Claridge (74) with Annick Goutal perfumes, Fnac, Paul & Shark, Arcades des Champs Elysees (78) with Starbucks.

-There are many restaurants and tea rooms on Champs Elysees to complement shopping.
+Besides shops, there are many restaurants and tea rooms on Champs Elysees.
 Visit Laduree (75) or Kusmi (71) tearooms, the affordable Chez Clement restaurant (123), the famous Maison de l'Aubrac steak house (37, rue Marbeuf, affordable set menu).
 We love the Minipalais restaurant and its terrace.

-Christmas time is a nice season to come to Paris as the city is superbly illuminated and city life is at a maximum.
+Christmas in Paris is one of the best times to come as the city is superbly illuminated and city life is at a maximum.
 The Champs Elysees are at the heart of the Christmas season.

 Between mid November and early January, 150 chalets and many other attractions fit for children are waiting for you at the Champs Elysees Christmas Market.

 Besides being a great shopping district, the Champs Elysees are also a nightlife district.
-Stores are open late.
+Shops are open late.
 Clubs complement restaurants, bars and the Lido cabaret.

 Entrance to these Champs Elysees clubs can be selective.
 Look at their web sites for special events.